-Most of us have had a physical examination as an annual check-up or for employment, etc. Does God require us to have a spiritual examination?
+Most of us have had a physical examination as an annual check-up, for employment purposes, or to find out if we have a potential health issue.
+Does God require us to have a spiritual examination?

 A physical health examination is the process by which a doctor examines the body of a patient for signs of disease.
-A routine physical will check common measures of a healthy body: your personal and family medical history, lifestyle behaviors, vital signs (blood pressure, heart rate, breathing rate, temperature, nervous system, etc.).
+A routine physical will check common measures of a healthy body: your personal and family medical history, lifestyle behaviors, vital signs, and other factors.

 There are a few differences depending on whether we are male or female.
 (Biologically, there are only two sexes, though some try to argue with that fact today!)
 A few particulars apply to males, and a few to females, but, generally speaking, we all are measured against the same basic, “perfect” health standards.

 An examination is a diagnostic, an act of identifying a potential disease from its symptoms and analyzing the cause.
 If we are above or below certain standards, it indicates we have a disease or condition.

 In Old Testament times, the priesthood was responsible for examining the people of Israel to determine if there was leprosy or a plague (Leviticus 13–14).

 David, king of Israel, wrote Psalm 26, which shows he understood the need to have his heart examined—a spiritual examination.
 He said in verse 2, “Examine me, O Lord, and prove me; try my mind and my heart.”
 The psalm indicates that he had examined himself in various measures to determine if he was living according to God’s ways.
 He recognized that, although he strived to walk in integrity, he needed God’s redemption and mercy (v.
 11).

 The Apostle Paul tells Christians: “Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified” (2 Corinthians 13:5).